Setting up a Simplified Planner (or any planner really) can be kind of intimidating.

 This is the exact system I’ve used for years now and I’m so excited to finally share it AND the ultimate Simplified Planner set up checklist so that you can set up your Simplified Planner (or any planner) with confidence… and actually use it all year long!!

 Related Post: Is the Simplified Planner Right for Me?
 (Your Questions Answered)

-(This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using these links.)
+(This post contains affiliate links, which means I receive a small commission at no extra cost to you if you make a purchase using these links.)

-FIRST THINGS FIRST, GIVE YOUR PLANNER A PURPOSE
+STEP 1: GIVE YOUR PLANNER A PURPOSE

-I want you to take a few minutes to think about why you bought it. 🤔
+Take a few minutes to think about WHY you bought it. 🤔

 My planner is the first thing I reach for in the morning, the last thing I touch at night, and the only thing I check in with multiple times each day.
 It’s a simple system that works and I’m all about sharing, so here it is:

 - First thing in the morning: I check in with my planner as part of my workday start up routine.
 When I sit down at my desk, before I open my inbox, before I even wake up my computer, I pull out my Simplified Planner to review my schedule and list of to-dos.